truenas/middleware/docs/userguide/freenas_cli.rst

 * :ref:`arcstat`: used to gather ZFS ARC statistics

-* :ref:`XDD`: a tool for measuring and characterizing disk subsystem I/O

 The following utilities are specific to RAID controllers:

 * :ref:`tw_cli`:_used to monitor and maintain 3ware RAID controllers